Agents in your GitHub pull request

 Engage with the agent

 1. The status of your quality gate will be shown on the activity history of our PR.
-The next action item in your history should be the Remediation Agent summary; if it doesn't show up or isn't udating its status, try refreshing your page.
+The next action item in your history should be the Remediation Agent summary; if it doesn't show up or isn't updating its status, try refreshing your page.

 2. Select the Suggested fixes collapsible to reveal the list of fixes provided by the agent.
 The summary page provides information about:

-• Quality: each issue's Software qualities
+• Quality: each issue's software quality

 • Issue: the issues's rule description and a link to the issue as found in the SonarQube Cloud Pull request analysis